Justice League: Generation Lost: Plot summary

 The team is dealing with the loss of Jaime.
 Captain Atom is feeling guilt over being blamed for all the deaths in Chicago and confessing to Ice how he no longer feels human.
 Fire surprises herself by kissing Gavril.
 Booster Gold blames himself for leading the team into so much danger, feeling his reputation as a joke makes him less trustworthy and does not want to be the leader anymore.
 The rest of the team overhear his ranting and say they believe in him, knowing what a hero he truly is.
-Booster Gold is still upset, saying they cannot win against Max when Blue Beetle suddenly sits up, his wound healed, declaring he knows what Max's plan is and how to stop him.
-Blue Beetle explains his armor protected him from the blast as it hacked Max's computers.
-Batman and Power Girl arrive to aid the team, discovering that Max is organizing some sort of attack on Wonder Woman.
+Booster Gold is still upset, saying they cannot win against Lord when Blue Beetle suddenly sits up, his wound healed, declaring he knows what Lord's plan is and how to stop him.
+Blue Beetle explains his armor protected him from the blast as it hacked Lord's computers.
+Batman and Power Girl arrive to aid the team, discovering that Lord is organizing some sort of attack on Wonder Woman.
 While Power Girl does not remember Diana, Batman does, due to his exposure to the White Lantern, and knows she is in New York.
 The team find her investigating the deaths of Amazons.
-Max uses a device to enhance his mental powers, turning people around the world into OMACs' to attack Wonder Woman and the JLI.
-Too late, Batman realizes that since Max cannot find information on Wonder Woman, he has used the JLI to track her down.
+Lord uses a device to enhance his mental powers, turning people around the world into OMACs' to attack Wonder Woman and the JLI.
+Too late, Batman realizes that since Lord cannot find information on Wonder Woman, he has used the JLI to track her down.
 The OMAC army then teleports Wonder Woman and the JLI (with the exception of Batman, Power Girl, and Atom) to Los Angeles.
-Max sends down OMAC Prime, a huge robot he controls to attack the heroes.
-Booster manages to track down Max's flying headquarters, attacking it to come face-to-face with Max.
+Lord sends down OMAC Prime, a huge robot he controls to attack the heroes.
+Booster manages to track down Lord's flying headquarters, attacking it to come face-to-face with Lord.
 At the same time, the rest of the team fights OMAC Prime, only to realize the robot can duplicate all of their powers.